-With more than 30,000 attendees from across the oncology field, the American Society of Clinical Oncology’s (ASCO) Annual Meeting is one of the largest and most important yearly gatherings in the field of cancer research.
+With more than 30,000 attendees from across the oncology field, the American Society of Clinical Oncology’s (ASCO) Annual Meeting is one of the largest and most important yearly gatherings in the field of oncology, including for brain tumor research.
 This year’s 50th ASCO annual meeting (May 30 – June 3) was one of the biggest to-date, with the society estimating it received 5,530 proposed presentations, of which, 2,900 were presented at the meeting as a talk or a poster, along with a great number of other special sessions and discussions.

 As a recent story from NPR noted, with all of these presentations, cancer research news during this week comes out in a flood.
-Luckily, the National Brain Tumor Society’s two staff PhDs were in attendance to help sort through all the announcements and highlight four of the most important reports for the brain tumor community to know about.
+Luckily, the National Brain Tumor Society’s two staff PhDs were in attendance to help sort through all the announcements and highlight four of the most important reports on brain tumor research for our community to know about.

 Immunotherapies steal the show

 A class of cancer treatment, called immunotherapies, that harness the power of the body’s own immune system to attack cancer cells (we will have more about this treatment modality later this month on the blog), were all the rage at ASCO.
 Much of the buzz was created from results from skin cancer trials, where much of the early studies into the viability of this type of treatment approach have been performed.

 However, Deputy Chairman of the Neuro-Oncology department at MD Anderson Cancer Center, Dr. Mark Gilbert, made news on Sunday (June 1st) when he announced that he will be launching a clinical trial to test two of the more talked about potential immunotherapies in development against newly diagnosed glioblastoma multiforme (GBM).
 Dr. Gilbert told news outlet Reuters: